 Most buyers nowadays, especially millennials, are all about energy efficiency.
 Just a few upgrades to your HVAC, water heater, windows, and lighting can make big cuts in your energy bills and save a bundle of money over time.
 Low-flow water fixtures can cut your water consumption by half while double pane windows can be up to 50% more energy efficient than traditional windows.
 Why not combine this with a smart technology upgrade and have smart lighting and a smart thermostat installed.
 Buyers will be doubly impressed by a smart home that is also energy efficient.

 A kitchen remodel is probably the most expensive renovation you can make in a home.
 But who says you have to go all the way?
 A minor kitchen renovation can look just as good and give an ROI of about 81%.
 This can be done one bit at a time as your budget allows.
-A minor kitchen remodel involves replacing cabinet doors and drawer fronts and refacing the existing cabinet base.
+A minor kitchen remodel involves putting in a new backsplash, replacing cabinet doors and drawer fronts, refacing the existing countertops and new appliances.
 Then throw in new hardware, a countertop, and a sink to give it a new modern look.
 By contrast, a full remodel will only get you a return of 59%.

 As in 2017, modernized bathrooms are still all the rage.
 Current style trends are for clean lines with rustic finishes.
 For color schemes, beige is currently out with light grays being the most popular choice now.